Mainline Protestant: Recent history

-Some mainline Protestant denominations have the highest proportion of graduate and post-graduate degrees of any other denomination in the United States.
+Some Mainline Protestant denominations have the highest proportion of graduate and post-graduate degrees of any other denomination in the United States.
 Some also include the highest proportion of those with some college education, such as the Episcopal Church (76%), the Presbyterian Church (U.S.A.)
 (64%), and the United Church of Christ (46%), as well as most of the American upper class. compared with the nationwide average of 50%.
 Episcopalians and Presbyterians also tend to be considerably wealthier and better educated than most other religious groups, and they were disproportionately represented in the upper reaches of US business and law until the 1950s.

 In the 1990s four of the US Supreme Court Justices were Mainline Protestants: Sandra Day O'Connor, John Paul Stevens, William Rehnquist and David Souter.

 From 1854 until at least 1964, Mainline Protestants and their descendants were heavily Republican.
 In recent decades, Republicans slightly outnumber Democrats.

-From 1965 to 1988, mainline church membership declined from 31 million to 25 million, then fell to 21 million in 2005.
-While in 1970 the mainline churches claimed most Protestants and more than 30 percent of the population as members, today they are a minority among Protestants; in 2009, only 15 percent of Americans were adherents.
+From 1965 to 1988, Mainline church membership declined from 31 million to 25 million, then fell to 21 million in 2005.
+While in 1970 the Mainline churches claimed most Protestants and more than 30 percent of the population as members, today they are a minority among Protestants; in 2009, only 15 percent of Americans were adherents.
 A Pew Forum statistic revealed the same share in 2014.

 Conservative factions

 Recent efforts from theological conservatives have resisted the liberal drift of Mainline churches.
-Through social media, Confessing Movement groups within the Mainline denominations like Redeemed Zoomer's "Operation Reconquista" have evangelized a conservative perspective to Generation Z.
+Through social media, Confessing Movement groups within the Mainline denominations like Redeemed Zoomer's "Operation Reformation" have evangelized a conservative perspective to Generation Z.